kaotisk-hund/cjdcoind/README.md

 ## Documentation

-The documentation for `pktd` is work-in-progress, and available in the [docs](https://github.com/pkt-cash/pktd/tree/master/docs) folder.
+The documentation for `cjdcoind` is work-in-progress, and available in the [docs](https://github.com/pkt-cash/cjdcoind/tree/master/docs) folder.

 ## License

-`pktd` is licensed under the [Copyfree](http://Copyfree.org) ISC License.
+`cjdcoind` is licensed under the [Copyfree](http://Copyfree.org) ISC License.